-The marine environment characterizing North America - from the icy Arctic waters to the warm ones of the Gulf of Mexico is deeply influenced by complex biogeochemical and physical processes.
-The coastal and open ocean regions of Canada, preparedness.
-This section provides an overview of existing ocean forecasting systems in the region from regional to coastal scale, highlighting prediction capabilities and main challenges they are expected to address.
+The marine environment characterizing North America - from the icy Arctic waters to the warm ones of the Gulf of Mexico - is deeply influenced by complex biogeochemical and physical processes.
+The coastal and open-ocean regions of Canada, the United States, and Mexico need to be accurately forecasted to support the blue economy, ecosystem management, and disaster preparedness.
+This section provides an overview of existing ocean forecasting systems in the region from a regional to a coastal scale, highlighting prediction capabilities and main challenges they are expected to address.